I4-Projektseminar-HHU-2016/seminar-project-SabrinaWirkner/README.md

-# Project Title

-Sentiment Analysis with Twitter Data - Comparison of Machine Learning Algorithms
+# Sentiment Analysis with Twitter Data - Comparison of Machine Learning Algorithms

 A project to assign a sentiment (positive, neutral, negative) to tweets and compare the results with intellectual classification.
 Two sentiment lexica will be created, one with using Pointwise Mutual Information and one without.
 To determine the sentiment the following Machine Learning Algorithms will be used and their results compares:
-- [x] Naive Bayes
+* Naive Bayes
-- [x] Maximum Entropy Models
+* Maximum Entropy Models
-- [x] Support Vector Machine
+* Support Vector Machine

 The results will be saved as CSVfiles.
 The analysis of the results of each algorithm will be saved as a TXTfile and the visualization with charts as one PDFfile.